-How does the HELOC Payment Calculator work?
+About this HELOC Payment Calculator

 - Total Interest: The calculator can show you the total interest you will have to pay over the life of the loan and how this can change by altering the length of the loan.

-- Interest Rate Change: If you are shopping around with different lenders, this calculator can be used to see the difference between payments with varying interest rates provided by lenders.
+- Interest Rate Change: If you are shopping around with different lenders, this calculator can be used to see the difference between payments with varying HELOC interest rates provided by lenders.

 - Initial Monthly Payment: During the draw period only a minimum interest payment needs to be made, this allows you to plan the payments.
 If the monthly interest payments are under budget, you can choose to make partial principal repayments too, which will reduce the outstanding balance.